Forbidding the subdivided claw as a subgraph or a minor: Basic structural results

-If we extend $P$ to a spanning tree $T$ of $G$, then \cref{lem:treenoycat} implies that $T$ is a caterpillar.
-Therefore, every vertex of $T$ is either in $V(P)$ or has a neighbor in $V(P)$, i.e., $V(P)$ is a dominating set for $T$, and hence for $G$.
-Let $L_i=N_G(v_i)-V(P)$, so that $V(G)-V(P) = \bigcup_{i=0}^\ell L_i$.
-Our analysis focuses on the relationships between the sets $L_i$ and on the existence of particular chords of the path $P$.
+Our analysis focuses on the relationships between the sets $L_i$, including whether vees are created, and on the existence of particular chords of the path $P$.
+We first prove some lemmas based on $P$ being a longest path.